MaxSauerbrey/Frontend-Mentor-Order-Summary-Component/README.md

 ### Continued development

-In the future, I want to work and implement more with grid CSS.
+In the future, I want to work and implement more with CSS grid.

 ## Author